jamiewinder/mobx-bind/README.md

 # mobx-bind

-A small set of utilities for binding MobX observables and observable collections to generic entities
+A small set of utilities for binding MobX observables and observable collections to generic entities.
+In the same way React maps your models to a DOM representation, this library can map your models to virtually any other representation implemented in other libraries.
+Read on for examples.

 ## Principles: